jerilseb/context-collector/README.md

 ## How it Works

-1.  **Start Collecting:** Click the extension icon and press "Start Collecting".
+1.  **Start Collection:** Click the extension icon and press "Start Collecting".
 This activates the collection mode.
 2.  **Activate Selection:** Navigate to a webpage and press the hotkey (`Alt+Z` by default).
 3.  **Select Content:** Hover your mouse over the page – selectable content blocks will get a red outline.
 Click the block you want to add.
 A confirmation toast will appear.
 4.  **Collect More:** Repeat steps 2 & 3 on the same or different pages to add more content to your collection.
 Each snippet includes its source URL.